 The vote of each member municipality on the Authority is proportional to the municipality’s population as a percentage of the population for the region in the last completed census.
 At the annual meeting, the Authority elects five officers from among its members to serve as Chairman, Vice Chairman, Treasurer, Vice Treasurer and Secretary.

-The HRRA has a staff of two, a Director and an Assistant Director.
-The Authority shares office space with the regional planning agency, the Housatonic Valley Council of Elected Officials(HVCEO)), in the Old Town Hall, 162 Whisconier Road in Brookfield, CT 06804, and may be contacted by phone Monday through Friday, 8:30 a.m. to 4:30 p.m. at (203) 775-4539, or anytime by e-mail at info@HRRA.org.
+The HRRA has a staff of two, a Director and an Assistant to the Director.
+The Authority shares office space with the Town of Brookfield Park & Rec Department a the Old Town Hall, 162 Whisconier Road in Brookfield, CT 06804, and may be contacted by phone Monday through Friday, 8:30 a.m. to 4:30 p.m. at (203) 775-4539, or anytime by e-mail at info@HRRA.org.

 Considered a municipal agency under CT State Statutes, the HRRA’s duties, authority and operating procedures come from CGS 7-273aa -7-273oo, from concurrent ordinances adopted by all member municipalities, from the Authority’s bylaws, and from its contractual obligations.